Get insider access

 • AI Brightness Settings: Off

 The SDR brightness is acceptable.
 While the display doesn't fight bright glare, it gets bright enough if just a few lights are nearby.
-If 4:4:4 Pass Through and Game Optimizer are off, then you can adjust the Peak Brightness setting.
+However, you can enable the Peak Brightness setting if 4:4:4 Pass Through and Game Optimizer are both disabled and the input label isn't set to 'PC'.
 When you do this, the brightness levels are higher but less consistent, and you may prefer this for watching videos.
 However, input lag increases substantially.
-You can see how having those settings off affects brightness below:
+You can see how the Peak Brightness setting impacts the brightness:

 Settings